bitmark-inc/docs/learning-bitmark/contributing-to-bitmark/bitmark-software-development-process.md

 **Development process:**

 Our current workflow is based on OKR, where we define sprints as a deadline to deliver the software artefact.
+The OKR is translated in ISSUES on Github where we can track them.
+The external contributors can get involved with the project opening new ISSUES, being part of the discussion in existent ISSUES and make PULL REQUESTS within our projects.

 ![](https://github.com/bitmark-inc/docs/blob/master/learning-bitmark/contributing-to-bitmark/imgs/project_bitmarkd.png)